 It’s no secret that Alzheimer’s disease continues to be a considerable challenge for the international health community.
 At CaraVita Home Care, we understand that where we started is just as important as where we’re going with Alzheimer’s disease research.
-While researchers are making strides in 2019, this hasn’t always been the case.
-We want to take a look back through the history of Alzheimer's disease.
-This framework of the condition can give a better understanding of what Alzheimer's disease is and how close we are to a cure.

 The holiday season is upon us!
 If you are caring for a loved one living with dementia, the holiday season can be both wonderful and challenging.
 It is a great time of the year to engage with your loved one in favorite activities and memories from holidays past, but it can also be difficult to navigate these traditions in new ways that offer the proper support for them.